heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

                    tube_radius=tube_size, colormap='Spectral')
 		mlab.show()
 ```
-Not too complicated, thankfully.
+Not too long, thankfully.
 I've explained my process in the comments for the code.
 Now's probably a good time to start on my autopilot system:

 ```python
 import krpc